DevSilv/ARCHIVED-varts-plain-css/README.md

 ---

-# "silvuss thoughts" in plain CSS
+# "varts" in plain CSS

-This repository contains a snapshot of the "silvuss thoughts" website from 2018 Aug 01 (back then named "silvuss's thoughts") built with plain [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS).
+This repository contains a snapshot of the "varts" website from 2018 Aug 01 built with plain [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS).
 The snapshot looks the same as the original website **in the time that it was taken**.
-You can view it here: https://silvuss.github.io/silvuss-thoughts-plain-css/.

 This README is different than the original one.
-For any current information, see the [current README](https://github.com/silvuss/silvuss.github.io/blob/master/README.md).

 ## Table of contents